Nielk1/Battlezone-Redux-Mod-Manager/README.md

 For a git mod to be detected it must have a `config.json` meta-file.
 Any branches can be selected though `baked` or a branch starting with `baked-` will auto-select in the branch selection list. `baked-something` branches should have unique IDs so they can be installed simultaneously with release mods.
 An example of a properly configured git-mod: https://github.com/Nielk1/BZCC-Advanced-Lua-API/tree/baked

+## Antivirus Note
+Antivirus programs may complain about `steamcmdprox.exe` and `steamcmdinj.dll`.
+The SteamCmdProxy application is used to read realtime output from SteamCmd wich normally prevents this.
+The SteamCmdInjection DLL is injected into SteamCmd by SteamCmdProxy to force it to always run in English.
+This is required for automations to work properly on non-english computers.

 ## Compile Notes:
 To compile you must also use the project SteamVent.SteamCmd from https://github.com/Nielk1/SteamVent